M-Pauley/zion-metal/README.md

 # Bare-Metal deployment of the Zion Cluster.

-:cloud: Zion-Cluster is a Homelab multi-node server. :cloud:
+☁️ Zion-Cluster is a Homelab multi-node server. ☁️

 ---
 ## Part 1: Goals and Concepts (High-level)